mobile-operator/MobileOperatorXcodeCloudSetup/README.md

 ## Setup Instructions

-1. Clone this repository
+1. Copy the `ci_post_xcodebuild.sh` script into your app's repository
-2. Configure your Xcode project with Xcode Cloud
+2. Replace the API key placeholder with your company's API key
-3. In your Xcode Cloud workflow settings:
+3. Update the workflow name from "Default" to match your release workflow name
-   - Enable the post-build script
-   - Point to the `ci_scripts/ci_post_xcodebuild.sh` file
-4. Update the upload URL in the script with your Mobile Operator endpoint
-5. Commit and push your changes